 Peggy & Paul Herzenberg, 1976

+Catching up over pizza and pasta made a lot of sense.
 I started with the fresh tomato and mozzarella salad.
 Peggy had the tomato, olive and artichoke salad.
-Then I ordered the thin crusted and crispy Margherita pizza while Peggy had the pasta in Marinara sauce.
+Then I ordered the thin-crusted and crispy Margherita pizza while Peggy had the pasta in Marinara sauce.

-“So do you remember when I used to babysit you and your sister at the Singapore Yacht Club?
+“So do you remember when I used to babysit you and your sister at the Republic of Singapore Yacht Club?

 “Yes, I was just a little one, but I remember those days as vividly as if it was yesterday.”